Master of Marketing

 Industry experts are invited as guest lecturers to expose on-campus students to current industry developments in marketing.

-Work-connected and industry-relevant options available for this degree include:
+Work-connected and industry-relevant options available for the Master of Marketing include:

-- A Business Internship elective, where you take up a position for one or two days per week for one semester.
+• a Business Internship elective, where you take up a position for one or two days per week for one semester.
 This position is normally unpaid, and is designed to develop your enterprise skills and increase your overall employability.
-The must be self-sourced.
+Your internship must be self-sourced.

 Not all options may be available to RMIT Online students.